 What groups are ineligible for this program?

-Ineligible groups include, but are not limited to: full-time faculty and staff, Regents Scholarship recipients, participants in the Senior Citizen Education Program (SCEP), and students in off-site or remote-only programs.
+Ineligible groups include, but are not limited to: full-time faculty and staff (See the Employee Transit Pass), Regents Scholarship recipients, participants in the Senior Citizen Education Program (SCEP), and students in off-site or remote-only programs.
 Program eligibility is determined by a person’s status within academic programs, tuition groups, and PeopleSoft categories that are set by the college or department.
 View the full list of exceptions.

 How much does UTP cost and how will it be funded?